 Furthermore, as organisations have strived to make their governance processes more ‘ethical’, they have often done so to ensure public trust in themselves.
 In doing so, ethics itself has been through a process of ‘ethics washing’ i.e., institutions promoting themselves and their governance structures as, ‘ethical’, but not necessarily acting that way (46), thus devaluing the term.
 In biobanking, ‘ethical work’ conducted (and displayed) by organisations has been argued to be more related to the organisation’s politics, with the term ‘ethics’ gaining a specific institutionalised purpose in ‘demonstrating that ethical problems are attended to’ (47, p.386)(also see (42, 43)).
 We suggest that given the way in which trustworthiness is sometimes reduced to a series of governance mechanisms that have to be fulfilled, ‘trustworthiness washing’ is a similar concern, (5).
 The point here is that while biobanks may strive to purport to act in a trustworthy manner, in some instances, the prospect of losing public trust can be so great that decision-making within biobanking institutions could become more related to maintaining public trust than acting in a trustworthy fashion.
 The types of activities that could lead to this include, for instance, biobanks choosing to not communicate or engage with participants about challenging aspects of the biobanking endeavour (for example, that they are collaborating with industry) because of a fear of losing public trust.
 They could also include inviting participants to sit on various biobank committees predominantly as a token gesture.
 In fact, recent interviews we have conducted with members of biobank data access committees suggest that, at least in some instances, there is a perception that inviting participants onto such committees would be a useful approach to building public trust (forthcoming).
 While this may be the case, it is vital that any participation of participants goes beyond a symbolic effort (48).

 Finally, the assumptions and definitions of trustworthiness underlying governance measures are often poorly, or at least ambiguously described, and say very little about the contextual and cultural specificity of trustworthiness (49).
 For example, while there might be uniform elements of trustworthiness (for example, transparency, accountability etc), at the same time there are significant indications of the concept’s multifaceted and contextual character.
 For example, if being trustworthy is a standardised governance measure, by whose standards is it defined by?
 In Arabic countries like Jordan, empirical studies have underlined the importance of biobanks obtaining religious permission for sample donation in order to be perceived as trustworthy – a finding found to be less relevant in other countries (50).
 This example highlights how trustworthiness, as a concept is contextually and culturally informed, because only some countries attribute religious permission for sample donation as a trustworthy attribute.
+In fact, this is a critical issue for biobanks globally, not only because biobanks increasingly share data and samples between countries, but also because nearly all countries include religious or ethnic minorities with unique or different values.
 Therefore, considering trustworthy practices requires reflection on theoretical assumptions, values, practices and limitations (49).

 Public trust in, and trustworthiness of, biobanking are not directly linked